Ke'Bryan Hayes Player Props: Pirates vs. Dodgers

 Ke'Bryan Hayes At The Plate

-- Hayes has six doubles, two triples, a home run and seven walks while hitting .227.
+- Hayes is hitting .237 with seven doubles, two triples, a home run and seven walks.

-- In 63.6% of his 22 games this season, Hayes has picked up at least one hit.
-He's also had six multi-hit games.
+- Hayes has reached base via a hit in 15 games this year (of 23 played), and had multiple hits in seven of those games.

-- In five games this year, Hayes has picked up an RBI, with more than one RBI once.
+- In six games this season (26.1%), Hayes has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.